evaera/Cmdr/README.md

 ##### Arg.Optional?: boolean
 If this is present and set to `true`, then the user can run the command without filling out this value.
 The argument will be sent to your commands as `nil`.

+##### Arg.Default?: any
+If present, the argument will be optional and if the user doesn't supply a value, your function will receive whatever you set this to. `Default` being set implies `Optional = true`, so `Optional` can be omitted.

 #### Data?: function (context: CommandContext)
 If your command needs to gather some extra data from the client that's only available on the client, then you can define this function.
 It should accept the CommandContext for the current command as an argument, and return a single value which will be available on the server command with `context:GetData()`.